andrewwhitten/template-sfdc2localdisk-file-download/README.md

 This is just a description of the process to do this from begining to end:

 Step 1) Your file will have a Salesforce ID that refers to the ContentDocument.
 You want the row in the ContentVersion Object that refers to this ID as well as IsLatest (or you may select an older version by mistake).
-An easy way is just look at the URL in the file details, but you could SOQL it instead:
+An easy way is just look at the URL in Salesforce's file details, but you could SOQL it instead:

 <img src="https://github.com/andrewwhitten/template-sfdc2localdisk-file-download/blob/main/images/Step 1a.png"></img>